tuye04/tuye04/README.md

-I am aspiring software developer  with interest in applying technology.
+I an ML student with interest in applying technology.

-Stacks: Typescript, Nextjs, Angular, Nestjs, ExpressJS, Nodejs.
+Interest: Python .Sckitlearn .Numpy.
+Building and deploying models

  He/Him